agenteo/agenteo.github.com/source/_drafts/notes.md

 An appointed manager acting as lead but disconnected from the development cycle won't be recognized or trusted and be decremental to the acknowledging process.
 A director must be an expert in the technology he's directing and in design best practices or the role will be redundant or decremental.

 I've seen code maintainability slipping in because the company appointed director and lead roles based on political decisions--this might require drastic actions and either those roles become effective or should be made redundant.

-## What does unmaintainable code look like

-You get unmaintainable code when developers build code that doesn't reveal its intention in the context of the application domain.
-A trivial example would be:

-{% highlight ruby %}
-def t(x)
-  x * 0.25
-end
-{% endhighlight %}

-A value multiplied by 0.25 could mean anything.
-When a developer look at that code he has no idea what's going on unless working on it everyday but relying on institutional knowledge when writing code is a poor decision--if the person quits or changes division that knowledge is going away and handing over a large codebase is not always feasible.
-That is where unmaintainable code starts and following the [broken window theory](http://en.wikipedia.org/wiki/Broken_windows_theory) it expands unless someone with authority can suggest and if needed enforce a better design.

-{% highlight ruby %}
-SALE_TAX = 0.25
-def sale_tax(price_without_tax)
-  price_without_tax * SALE_TAX
-end
-{% endhighlight %}

-A developer looking at this code now has a better understanding of what's going on.
-So why developers write the first version rather then the second?
-I will answer that later.

 ## I see results how do I know if the code is unmaintainable?